 Energy-efficient windows often cost more than standard windows, but they can result in energy savings for homeowners.
 When considering the cost versus value of energy-efficient windows, homeowners should keep in mind that the same qualities that make these windows more energy-efficient also contribute to making the climate within the home more comfortable by preventing hot and cold spots.

-A Low-E coating can add 10% to 15% onto the price of a window, but energy-efficient styles can save homeowners anywhere from 7% to 15% on their home energy bills.
+A Low-E coating on the window can add 10% to 15% onto the price, but energy-efficient styles can save homeowners anywhere from 7% to 15% on their home energy bills.
 Depending on the cost of the windows, however, it may take several years to make up the extra expense.

 Number Of Glass Panes